nshkrdotcom/perimeter/docs/error_handling_type_safety.md

 ### Pattern 2: Error Recovery and Compensation

-Implement recovery strategies at boundaries:
+Implement recovery strategies at perimeters:

 ```elixir
 defmodule ErrorRecovery do